krvikash/register-table-converter/README.md

 CALL test_delta.system.register_table(schema_name => 'test', table_name => 'my_table', table_location => 'abfss://starburstdata@container.dfs.core.windows.net/test/my_table')
 ```

 Other format of `CREATE TABLE` statement will not be converted.
+Those statements will be skipped.

 There should not be any other property than `property`